changhsinlee/changhsinlee.github.io/_posts/2018-08-25-better-validation-test.md

 At PyOhio last month, chatting with [@ChrisPoptic](https://twitter.com/ChrisPoptic) made me realize one thing.
 One way to classify data is to check whether how much of a "social component" it contains --

-Data with low social component:
+Data with low social component --
-1. Things related to image, video, audio.
+* Things related to image, video, audio.

   Human perception of things rarely change over our lifespan.
 A dog is still a dog, and a cat is still a cat.
 There is good reason to assume stationary data.

-2. Biological --- same reason.
+* Biological -- same reason.
 What makes a drug work will probably still work the day I die.

-Data with high social component ---
+Data with high social component --

 * Sales
 * Interest rates
 * Election
 * Crime
-* Basically anything that involves human behavior (is the process of labeling cat pictures not behavioral?...hmm.
-Probably not.)
+* Basically anything that involves human behavior (is the process of labeling cat pictures not behavioral?
+Hmm... let's say it's not.)

 If you are doing image classification research, then I think there is really no reason to care about the chronological order of your train/validation/test sets.